Cloud Vulnerability DB

 A community-led vulnerabilities database

 Given the nature of the vulnerability, the only salient mitigation strategy is to restrict interaction with the product.
-As of the public disclosure on July 30, 2025, no vendor patch was available (Zero Day Initiative).
+As of July 30, 2025, no official patch has been released by the vendor (Zero Day Initiative).

 Source: This report was generated using AI